peavey2787/Save_Window_Position_and_Size/README.md

 ### Saved Apps List
 Shows all applications saved in the current profile.
 Select a saved app to view or edit its settings.

+### Quick Layouts
+Quick layouts allow you to save the current window layout to a minimized form in the taskbar.
+Clicking this form will restore all windows to their saved positions and sizes with a single click, making it easy to switch between different window arrangements.

 ## UI Elements and Controls

 ### Window Management Buttons
 - **Refresh All Apps** (↻) - Updates the list of running applications
 - **Ignore List** (🚫) - Opens the ignore list manager
+- **Quick Layout** (📌) - Creates a minimized form in the taskbar for quick layout restoration
 - **Refresh Window** (↻) - Updates the selected window's current position and size
 - **Save** (💾) - Saves the current window settings to the active profile
 - **Restore** (↔️) - Restores the selected window to its saved position and size
 - **Restore All** (↔️) - Restores all saved windows in the active profile
+- **Timer Toggle** (▶/⏹) - Starts or stops the automatic window positioning timer

 ### Window Properties
 - **Nickname** - Custom display name for the window